suthaharan/react2021_noob/README.md

   * Semantic UI website [https://semantic-ui.com/introduction/getting-started.html]

 * A component is a piece of code which can be reusable, has its own input/output and has its own functionality.
 JSX is combination of javascript and html which is used in creating components.
+* If you are going to return more than 1 line of code, you use paranthesis to group them ().
+* class cannot be used in JSX as it refers to classes and you need to use className instead.